LebedevSergeyVach/AstroAxis/README.md

 where you can read brief information about them, as well as consider their 3D models.
 The Theory section contains basic theoretical information on the astronomy course in high school.
 There is also a table with the translation of astronomical units of measurement.
+Support for English and Russian language of the application depending on the language of the device system.

 <details open="open">
     <summary><h2>🚀 The stack of technologies used</h2></summary>